-Ever tried to have a conversation with someone you don’t share a common language with?
-It can be fun, under the right circumstances (hand gestures are a great ice breaker), but if neither of you have the words to properly express yourselves, it can quickly turn frustrating.
+Have you ever tried to converse with someone with whom you don’t share a common language?
+It can be an amusing experience under the right circumstances, with hand gestures often serving as a great ice breaker.
+However, if neither party has the words to express themselves adequately, the situation can quickly turn frustrating.

-Freelance designers are notorious for sending mixed messages to potential clients – they either want to reach too broad an audience, or they simply haven’t studied their market enough to know what their ideal clients want to hear.
+This scenario is not uncommon in the world of freelance design.
+Freelance designers have a reputation for sending mixed messages to potential clients.
+They either aim to reach too broad an audience or they haven’t studied their market sufficiently to understand what their ideal clients want to hear.

-In this article, we’re going to look at 3 ways freelance designers miss the mark when attempting to reach new clients, and how they can correct their course and begin speaking the right language.
+In this article, we will explore three ways in which freelance designers often miss the mark when trying to attract new clients.
+More importantly, we will discuss how they can correct their course and start speaking the language.

 1. Leaving Former Clients in the Cold

-If the first experience with a client was that terrible, there is usually no reason to contact them again (unless you’re trying to collect payment, but that’s a topic for another article).
+If the initial experience with a client was that dreadful, there’s typically no justification for reaching out to them again, unless it’s to recover payment, but that’s a subject for another discussion.

-When a former client needs design work done again or knows someone who does, even if it’s years from now, who do you think he or she is going to call: the designer who still makes an effort to keep in touch, or the one who vanished without a trace?
-Exactly.
+Consider this scenario: A former client needs design work done or knows someone who does, even if it’s years from now.
+Who do you think they are more likely to recommend – the designer who consistently stayed in touch, or the one who disappeared without a trace?
+The answer is evident.

-2. Not Having a Consistent Call To Action
+2. The Importance of a Consistent Call to Action

 We all know the benefits of having a strong call to action on your design website.
 More and more designers have jumped on this bandwagon in recent years, with excellent results.
 They’re pulling in more business with better quality clients who are clear about what they’re looking for.